chriskatsipis/tracker/readme.md

 ## Core Features

+* **Secure Multi-User Accounts:** Users can request an account and, upon admin approval, manage their own private nutrition log.
+* **Admin Approval Panel:** A special master admin user can view and approve pending account requests.
 * **Daily Food Logging:** Log meals with descriptions, calories, protein, carbs, and fats.
-* **Customizable Daily Goals:** Set default goals and override them for specific days (e.g., workout vs. rest days).
+* **Customizable Daily Goals:** Set persistent default goals and override them for specific days.
-* **Historical Goal Tracking:** Each meal entry stores the goal that was active at the time, ensuring analytics are always accurate.
-* **Interactive Meal Management:** A single, intuitive data editor allows the admin to add, update, and delete entries on both desktop and mobile.
+* **API Rate Limiting:** Protects the app by limiting non-admin users to 50 database writes per day.
-* **Rich Analytics Dashboard:** Visualize progress with interactive time-series charts comparing daily intake vs. goals for calories, protein, carbs, and fats.
+* **Rich Analytics Dashboard:** Each user can visualize their own progress with interactive charts comparing daily intake vs. goals.

-* **Secure Admin/Guest Access:**
-    * **Guest Mode:** Publicly accessible, view-only dashboard.
-Guests cannot modify any data.
-    * **Admin Mode:** Requires secure login.
-The admin has full control to add, edit, and delete all data.
-* **API Overload Protection:** Implements server-side caching to protect against denial-of-service attacks and conserve free-tier API limits.
+---

+## How to Use the App

+The application has two distinct user roles.

+### As a User

+1. Navigate to the application URL.
+2. In the sidebar, use the **"Sign Up"** tab to request an account.
+You will also need to verify your email address.
+3. Once the administrator approves your account, you can log in using the **"Login"** tab.
+4. You now have full access to manage your own data:
+    * **Set Default Goals:** Change your macro targets in the sidebar and click "Save Default Goals".
+    * **Set Goals for a Specific Day:** Use the "Set / Edit Goals" section on the Daily Log.
+    * **Manage Meals:** Use the interactive table on the "Daily Log" page to add, edit, or delete your meal entries for any date.

+### As the Administrator

+1. Log in with the master admin account credentials.
+2. You have all the same permissions as a regular user to track your own nutrition.
+3. Additionally, an **"Admin Panel"** option will appear in the navigation sidebar, allowing you to approve new user requests.

 ---